Considering a Rabbit from Hot Cross Buns?

 Placement fees reflect age and spay/neuter status and are consistent regardless of color or markings.

-We place rabbits up to approximately four years of age.
+We place rabbit bucks up to approximately six years of age, and rabbit does up to approximately seven years of age, mainly as companions for rabbits who have lost their bonded rabbit friend.
 Beyond that stage, rabbits remain with us as permanent residents.

 Policies & Agreements

-We encourage you to review these documents before submitting a Placement Form.
+Please review the following documents carefully before submitting a Placement Form:

 Timing & Readiness

-This process is designed for families who are prepared and ready to welcome a rabbit in the near future, typically within the next 1–8 weeks.
+This process is intended for families who are realistically prepared to welcome a rabbit within approximately the next 1–8 weeks.

 Next Step: Placement Form